conniejhe/Surface-Cutting/README.md

   - *property panel*:
     - set line type (geodesic, gyrus, and sulcus)

-  **Output**: A set of lines corresponding to the curve generated, which connecst the set of user-selected points.
+  **Output**: A set of lines corresponding to the curve generated, which connects the set of user-selected points.

 **Notes**:
  - This is supposed to work on a string of consecutive points (not just two points) so it is better than the previous method in that way.